eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-dac.md

 	- Sketch
 	- Figma
 	- Python Seaborn
+	- Experience building reports and dashboards in a data visualization tool like Tableau, Birst, or Looker
 	- JS D3???
 Or, D3.js (see mention above)
 	- Additional resources
 		* https://en.wikipedia.org/wiki/List_of_information_graphics_software